 What Is Branding?

 Branding is the process used to build your business’s identity.
-Everything that represents your business, tangible and intangible, collectively form your brand.
+Everything that represents your business, tangible and intangible, collectively forms your brand.

 Examples of tangible brand elements are your logo, website, and office space.
 Your business’s values, purpose, and mission are examples of intangibles.